JereNurminen/cv/README.md

 ### Linux
 I have hosted many of my projects on my own **virtual server** and have spent long intensive hours configuring and troubleshooting it.

+### Clojure
+Currently studying the basics, very interested in learning more.

 ## STUDIES